plone/volto/docs/source/addons/index.md

 add-on functionality you want to load.

-In your Volto project's ``package.json`` you can allow the add-on to alter the global configuration by adding, in the `addons` key, a list of volto add-on package names, like:
+In your Volto project's ``package.json`` you can allow the add-on to alter the global configuration by adding, in the `addons` key, a list of Volto add-on package names, like:

 ```js